 Michael Jordan is the ultimate example of an NBA star and this insert aims to acknowledge that with a silver star background.
 If this rare card (1:2,880 packs) does not have enough of a wow factor, there's an even rarer parallel that has a multi-color gold finish.
 The appropriately named Ultra Stars Gold parallel represents only 10 percent of the entire print run.

 Dunkin Donuts has the word "dunk" in it.
 Basketball players regularly perform dunks.
 I get it.
-Collectors do too as this popular card sells well despite appearing at a rather reasonable 1:720 packs.
+Collectors do, too, as this popular card sells quite well despite appearing at a rather reasonable 1:720 packs.

 Michael Jordan's 1998-99 Fleer Tradition Playmakers Theatre card is a very special insert.
 This is not only because of it's rarity, but also due to the fact that it is serially numbered to just 100 copies.
-As cards emerged from the late 1990s and pushed into the new millennium, serial numbering took hold and became a common occurrence in the current collecting world.
 The card design is actually quite ornate and makes good use of the gold foil and embossing.
-Collectors should be aware that there are versions which are not numbered and not embossed.
-These versions, which were not inserted in packs, are not nearly as valuable.
+Collectors should be aware that there are versions that are not numbered and not embossed.
+These other cards, which were not inserted in packs, are not nearly as valuable.

-1998-99 SkyBox Thunder Noyz Boyz is another unique die-cut in the same vein as Big Man on Court.
-Despite questionable spelling choices, this Michael Jordan insert card is very popular and is hard to find at around 1:4,500 packs.
-This combination of popularity and rarity has resulted in sales in the $750-$1200 range.
+1998-99 SkyBox Thunder Noyz Boyz is a unique die-cut in the same vein as Big Man on Court.
+Despite questionable spelling choices, this Michael Jordan insert card gets a lot of attention and is hard to find at around 1:4,500 packs.

 The only other serially numbered card on the list is the 1998-99 Hoops Bams card is limited to 250 copies.
 The card features three separate images of Jordan in an admittedly convoluted design.
 A more limited "Slam Bams" parallel features a gold finish and is numbered to 100.

 Last, but certainly not least, Michael Jordan's Exclamation Points insert features a removable case that is still part of the card design and gives the card two distinct looks.
-This rare Michael Jordan insert can be found 1:4,320 packs.
+This limited Michael Jordan insert can be found at a rate of 1:4,320 packs.